 Development and analysis of cost and other performance measurement information for managerial planning, control, and decision-making.
 Integration of information needs for various managerial functions.

-ACCT I S 722 — TAXATION OF PASS-THROUGH ENTITIES
+ACCT I S 722 — Analysis of Taxation for Pass-Through Entities

 Analysis of federal tax provisions and administrative rules regarding pass-through entities, such as partnerships, S-corporations, and limited liability companies; including their application to entity formation and operation, property and ownership basis, distributions, and interest transfers.

 Methodologies and tools for tax research; utilization of tax research tools; preparation of investigative reports; professional and interprofessional responsibilities; administrative procedures and techniques.

-ACCT I S 725 — TAXATION OF CROSS-JURISDICTIONAL TRANSACTIONS
+ACCT I S 725 — Analysis of International Taxation

-An introduction to international and multistate tax issues.
-Topics covered may include tax treaties, foreign tax credit provisions, Subpart F rules, multistate apportionment, nexus, sales tax, and use tax.
+An introduction to international tax issues.
+Topics covered may include tax treaties, foreign tax credit provisions, Subpart F rules, and taxation of inbound investment and business income.

 ACCT I S 726 — Advanced Corporate Taxation

 The application of federal tax law to a variety of complex corporate tax topics and analysis on corporations and their shareholders.
 Primary legal sources of the code, regulations, and case law are applied to determine the tax treatment for advanced topics such as: 1) Tax and non-tax factors considered by buyers and sellers in both stock and asset acquisitions, 2) Taxable asset acquisitions, 3) Consolidations, 4) Divestitures and divisive D reorganizations, and 5) Codification of the economic substance doctrine.
 The emphasis of the class is on tax planning and the consequences of corporate and shareholder decisions.